 Why Work-Based Learning Programs are Critical for Students

-Award winning Associate Superintendent, Dr. Lazaro Lopez, manages over 3,000 student apprenticeships annually.
+Award winning Associate Superintendent Dr. Lazaro Lopez manages over 3,000 student internships annually.
 In this interview he discusses why work-based learning is critical and how it benefits students.

 The Benefits of Work-Based Learning

-- Many students that live in our communities don’t know what’s beyond that neighborhood.
-We have to open the doors as public educators to ensure that they realize what’s possible for them to even have a shot at reaching their potential.
+- Many students that live in our communities don’t know what’s beyond their neighborhood.
+As public educators, we have to open the doors to ensure that they realize what’s possible for them to even have a shot at reaching their potential.
 Unless students know what the opportunities are, they can’t dream.
 They can’t imagine themselves in those roles.
 That’s why it’s essential to have a fully-realized jobs program and career development experiences in K12 education.

 - Students find their passion faster.
-You want school to be a place of exploration so students can figure out as much as what they don’t want as what they do want.
+You want school to be a place of exploration so students can figure out as much as they can what they do and don’t want as what they do want.
 It helps the students navigate and go through the discovery process of what is their real passion and interests.
-The reality is we want every student to realize their full potential.
+The reality is that we want every student to realize their full potential.
 The only way they can do that is by having an understanding of their options.